Why Grief Awareness Training Matters at Work

 (Source, Sue Ryder 2020)

-Over 7.9 million working-age adults in the UK are affected by bereavement each year.
-Grief doesn't stay at home.
-It impacts productivity, mental health and how people relate to their colleagues and managers.
+Grief doesn’t stay at home.
+It impacts productivity, mental health and how people relate to colleagues and managers.
+Without proper support, grief in the workplace can lead to:

 Increased sickness absence and staff turnover